aryaman0098/Simple-Face-Recognition/README.md

 # Simple-Face-Recognition-Model
-This is a simple face recognition model made by using the openCV library in Python
+This is a simple face recognition model made by using the OpenCV library in Python